 Dormitory & Residential Policies

-All dorms at Episcopal Summer Institute will be single-gender by floor.
-There are common areas on the ground floor of each dorm that are co-ed, shared spaces, but there is no visitation permitted to floors housing campers of the opposite gender.
-Campers of the same gender are permitted to visit each other's rooms until 9:30pm, when campers will be asked to be in their own room prior to 10:00pm lights out.
+All dorms at Washington Summer Youth Experience will be single-gender by building.
+There is no visitation to dorms of a student’s opposite gender.
+Students of the same gender are permitted to visit each other's rooms until 9:30pm.
+Students must be in their own room prior to 10:00pm lights out.

-All dorms are supervised by ESI staff on each floor, as well as a residential lead counselor in each dorm.
+All dorms are supervised by Washington Summer Youth Experience staff on each floor, as well as a residential lead counselor in each dorm.

-- All ESI campers will be placed with roommates based on their age and program.
-If your camper is attending with a friend, you may indicate a roommate request during registration, and we will do our best to place them together in their dorm.
-Dorm rooms at Episcopal vary from doubles to quads, and depending on enrollment, age, and programming, campers may be with one to three roommates during each week of residential programming.
+- All Washington Summer Youth Experience students will be placed with roommates based on age and program.
+If your student is attending with a friend, you may indicate that during registration, and we will do our best to place them together in their dorm.
+Dorm rooms at Episcopal vary from doubles to quads, and depending on enrollment, age and programming, campers may be with one to three roommates during each week of programming.

 Dorm Appearance, Standards and Safety